okta/okta-oidc-js/packages/oidc-middleware/test/integration-test/README.md

 ## Prerequisite
-You will need to java installed on your machine
+You will need java installed on your machine
 We have tested using java version "1.8.0_131"

 ## Run integration Tests